marconae/lakehouse-turbo-documentation/getting-started.md

 # Getting Started

+Three steps are required to setup and configure Lakehouse Trubo by Exasol:

+1. Signup for Lakehouse Turbo
+2. Setup your Databricks Workspace
+3. Setup and connect your S3 bucket

 ## Step 1: Signup for Lakehouse Turbo

 Lakehouse Turbo offers a free trial that is not limited in features and enables you to explore the full power of the plug-and-play query engine.